NeilJnDa/NekoBot/README.md

 The version for Linux is also developed and tested.
 It was deployed to a Linux server after April 2020.

-However now it is out of date to use.
+Now it is out of date to use.